 Following September 11th, Transworld ran this article asking New York skateboarders about their experiences on that day.
 It appeared in the February 2002 issue, which means it probably hit newsstands in December of 2001.

 Skateboarding is at the bottom of the list in terms of things affected by 9/11, but this is a skateboard site.
 Every news outlet in the country is doing a “Decade After 9/11” feature, so if you’re looking for something with deep insight, you’ve come to the wrong place.
-That day was a turning point for skateboarding in the city (as trivial as that is in the grand scheme of things), just as it was such for every facet of life in New York.
+That day was a turning point for skateboarding in the city (as trivial as that is in the grand scheme of things), just as it was such for every facet of life.
 It’s the reason the T.F. exists (you couldn’t skate anywhere else, so ABC made a safe spot), it’s the reason New York is the gigantic bust it is today (buildings heightened security and never let up), and it’s the reason Lower Manhattan is more residential, thus no longer the skateboard-friendly desert it once was at night.

 The months proceeding that day were odd, I don’t think I tried heading downtown until Christmas break.
 If memory serves right, EST2 came out sometime in October, its New York footage largely being from the past spring and summer.
 Watching it was a glimpse at the normalcy of skating an area that had become completely inaccessible due to rescue efforts, air hazards, and fire.
 Strange how even in the context of a meaningless skate video, the world of just a few months ago felt like a much different place.